impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-options-ii.md

 For example, in the context of selling puts, using all of your capital is the difference between

-1. selling a single at-the-money put, and
+1. selling a single at-the-money put while holding a lot of free cash, and
 2. selling several deep out-of-the-money puts on a diverse collection of underlying stocks.

 One has almost a 50% chance of ending poorly, while the other has a vanishingly small chance of ending poorly.